 How Veterans and Values Guide Growth for Extract Labs

-, developing infused CBD products sourced from US-grown hemp.
+This article is presented by Extract Labs, developing infused CBD products sourced from US-grown hemp.

 Today, Extract Labs is a national CBD brand with operations in Colorado and Kentucky.
 But the company got its start in a humble garage, the pet project of founder and CEO Craig Henderson.

 While the brand has ballooned to employ dozens of staff, Henderson’s DIY ethos and dedication to making cannabis products accessible to veterans and members of the military still define the company’s mission and guide its growth.

 Henderson’s first exposure to cannabis came during his military service, where he saw the plant demonized while alcohol consumption was encouraged, a state of affairs that didn’t make sense to him.
 After leaving the military, he started researching and trying cannabis himself, and the results were not what he’d been led to believe.
 While Henderson discovered THC was not for him, he did come to understand what others got out of cannabis and saw the impact it had in the lives of others.

 “There are over a hundred cannabinoids in cannabis, and only one of them—THC—gives the psychoactive high the plant is known for.
 People want access to the other cannabinoids and the relief they can provide,” says Henderson.
 “For individuals like firefighters, police officers, and members of the military who may be struggling with issues like chronic pain and PTSD, we wanted to provide a way for them to get relief from cannabis without worrying that they’re putting their livelihoods at risk by consuming THC.”

 Increasing that accessibility has guided Extract Labs’ business of turning domestic hemp into a variety of CBD products.
 Getting there hasn’t been a straight path, though.